-Our mission is to assist the campus community in creating pathways for individuals to learn, communicate, and share via information technology.
-Part of the mission is to help the campus community design-in interoperability, usability, and accessibility into information technology so that individual learning and processing styles, or physical characteristics are not barriers to accessing information.
+The UDC supports the campus community in their efforts to make it possible for individuals to learn, communicate, and share via information and communication technology.
+One way we do this is by assisting the campus community to ensure their information and communication technology is interoperable, usable and accessible, so that individual learning and processing styles and/or physical characteristics are not barriers to access.

-The role of the UDC is to help CSUN implement business practices which enables the campus to meet policy standards within the Accessible Technology Initiative Coded Memorandum AA-2013-03.
+The role of the UDC is to help CSUN implement business practices which enable the campus to meet policy standards under the Accessible Technology Initiative Coded Memoranda.

-Everyone has a part in creating accessible, usable information.
+Everyone has a part in creating accessible and usable information.
 The responsibility of creating and maintaining accessible content falls to the entire campus community.